Sustainability-related disclosures

 Proportion of investments

-As stated in the Supplement to the Prospectus for the fund, the fund intends to make a minimum of 85% of investments as sustainable investments (“#1 Sustainable” in the illustration below).
-The fund seeks to invest in companies whose revenue-generating products or services create a net positive impact on people and/or the planet, and align with one or several of the UN Sustainable Development Goals (“the SDGs”).
-Specifically, the portfolio company‘s product and services must contribute to one or more SDG at target level and be either impact-aligned or impact-generating (according to Norselab’s proprietary impact score).
-All portfolio companies undergo an impact due diligence.
+The fund intends to make a minimum of 85% of investments (“#1 Sustainable” in the illustration below).
+The fund seeks to invest in companies that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
+Specifically, the portfolio company’s products and services must contribute to one or more SDGs at target level and cannot have a significant negative impact on any of the SDGs.

 As an Alternative Investment Fund (AIF), the fund may hold cash from time to time.
 Under the SFDR, cash is not considered a sustainable investment.
 Up to 15% of the fund is cash balances and is therefore not intended for sustainable investments (“#2 Not sustainable” in the illustration below).